Harnessing quantum back-action for time-series processing: Results

+Using $P_R^{\min}$ is particularly appropriate in this context: by comparing the OLP with the best-performing unperturbed reservoir across all scanned parameters, this measure allows us to visualize the behaviour precisely in the regime where the reservoir performs well and where meaningful improvements are most significant.
+In other words, $P_R^{\min}$ highlights whether back-action can still provide an advantage even when the unperturbed dynamics is operating close to its optimal configuration, making it a stringent and practically motivated first benchmark before moving to more efficient protocols such as the RWP.
+We therefore compute $P_R^{\min}$ for the RSP (Fig.~\ref{fig:cmaps_real}).
+In this analysis, we fix $N_s^{\text{OLP}} = 1.5 \cdot 10^6$.
+As before, $P_R^{\min}$ is evaluated on a $33 \times 40$ grid in the $g$--$h$ parameter space, and each point corresponds to an average over 50 different reservoir realizations.

-In this case, the same clear message emerges from the analysis of the $P_R$ in both tasks: in the finite resources scenario defined above, using the OLP with properly tuned $g$ and $h$ leads to higher performance with respect to the RSP.
-This conclusion is conveyed by the red regions that appear in the plots for $h \ge 10^{-1}$ and $g\le 1$.
-In these regions, the $P_R$ is substantially greater than $1$, meaning that the OLP is performing better than the best-performing RSP.
-This, as pointed out in the previous sections, is a combined effect of both the OLP being more efficient in terms of resources and of the positive effect that the back-action brings to the performance of the reservoir in the optimal regime for the measurement strength.
+In this case, the same clear message emerges from the analysis of $P_R^{\min}$ in both tasks: in the finite-resources scenario defined above, using the OLP with properly tuned $g$ and $h$ leads to higher performance with respect to the unperturbed dynamics of the RSP, which is intrinsically inefficient at finite resources.
+This conclusion is conveyed by the red regions that appear in the plots for $h \ge 10^{-1}$ and $g \le 1$.
+In these regions, $P_R^{\min}$ is substantially greater than $1$, meaning that the OLP is performing better than the best-performing RSP under the same resource budget.
+As discussed earlier, this behaviour reflects the combined effect of the higher efficiency of the OLP at finite resources and the positive contribution of back-action in the regime where the measurement strength is optimally tuned.

+While this analysis is very useful in practice, it is difficult to isolate the true contribution of back-action when comparing the OLP with the RSP, since the finite-resource inefficiency of the RSP also plays an important role.
+For this reason, we complement the previous study with a comparison against the RWP.
+The RWP provides an efficient unperturbed-dynamics benchmark, as it shares the same linear scaling as the OLP; both protocols can therefore be allocated the same number of resources.
+This allows us to disentangle the effects of sampling noise from those of measurement back-action.

+In this setting, we consider the maximal value of $P_R(g,h)$, now defined with respect to the RWP, ensuring a fair comparison between protocols with identical resource budgets.
+As shown in Fig.~\ref{fig:maxPR_vs_resources}, we compute this quantity for different total numbers of resources and observe that the contribution of back-action remains significant even at finite sampling.
+Increasing the number of resources improves the performance, as the OLP requires higher sampling resolution to fully exploit the expectation values of its observables.
+This behaviour shows that the advantage observed in the ideal scenario is not an artifact of assuming infinite resources, but persists in practical conditions and progressively approaches the ideal limit as more measurements are available.